 A Madeira north coast tunnel

-I hope you liked this post on our road trip to Western Madeira and that the information I gave you is useful to you.
-If not, what more would you like to know?
+I hope you liked the scenery in Western Madeira as much as I do, and that the information I shared about the area is useful to you.
+If not, what more would you like to know about Madeira’s Wild West?

 More on Madeira Travel